Azure

 • Opal associates Azure AD users to Opal users through their primary email address in Azure AD.

-Setup Azure app registration
+Set up Azure app registration

 1. Create app registration

-In your Azure portal, go to Azure Active Directory -> App registrations -> New Registration
+In your Azure portal, go to Azure Active Directory > App registrations > New Registration.

-Once the app registration is created, note the "Application (client) ID" and "Directory (tenant) ID" on the Overview page.
-We will need these values in the next step.
+Once the app registration is created, save the Application (client) ID and Directory (tenant) ID on the Overview page.
+You'll use these values in the following step.

-2. Generate a client secret.
+2. Generate a client secret

-On the app registration page, go to Certificates & Secrets -> New client secret.
+On the app registration page, go to Certificates & Secrets > New client secret.
 Choose a name and expiration.

-Note that you will need to create a new client secret at the expiration interval for your Azure AD connection to continue working.
+Note that you need to create a new client secret at the expiration interval for your Azure AD connection to continue working.
 The maximum allowed by Microsoft is 2 years.

 3. Add permissions